 Environmental compliance is a priority for Progressive Anodizers Inc., achieved through legislated reporting to the following regulatory bodies: National Pollutant Release Inventory – Canada’s legislated, publicly accessible inventory of pollutant releases (to air, water and land), disposals and transfers for recycling (Environment Canada); Ontario Regulation 127/01 – Environmental Protection Act; and HWIN (MOE) and ChemTRAC.

-Please click here for Toxic Substance Report and Summary Plan.
+For Toxic Substance Report and Summary Plan, Please click here Progressive NPRI TRA 2016 Report.
 If you need more information, you may contact Philip Leal @ 416-751-5487 ext.232

 The purpose of anodizing is to form a layer of aluminum oxide that will protect the aluminum beneath it.
 The aluminum oxide layer has much higher corrosion and abrasion resistance than aluminum.